Records: Kansas lawmaker’s blood alcohol twice legal limit

 A powerful Kansas lawmaker accused of drunken driving had a blood alcohol level that was twice the legal limit and taunted the Highway Patrol officer who arrested him last month for allegedly speeding the wrong way on an interstate, according to documents released Thursday.

-Kansas GOP Senate Majority Leader Gene Suellentrop faces five counts, including a felony fleeing to avoid arrest and a misdemeanor driving under the influence charge stemming from his March 16 arrest on Interstate 70 in Topeka.
+Senate Majority Leader Gene Suellentrop faces five counts, including a felony fleeing to avoid arrest and a misdemeanor driving under the influence charge stemming from the Wichita Republican's arrest March 16 on Interstate 70 in Topeka.

 An affidavit submitted by Kansas Highway Patrol Trooper Austin Shepley said tests indicated Suellentrop's blood alcohol level was .17.
 The legal limit is .08.

-After Suellentrop, 69, refused to take a breathalyzer test, he was taken to a Topeka hospital.
+Suellentrop, 69, refused to take a breathalyzer test and was taken to a Topeka hospital.
 At one point, he called Shepley “donut boy,” according to the affidavit, and said the events were “all for going the wrong way.”

 In the affidavit, Shepley said he initially saw Suellentrop driving west in the eastbound lanes of Interstate 470 and witnessed him narrowly miss another car.
 The trooper said he, too, had to swerve to avoid Suellentrop's car.
 The ensuing chase reached speeds up to 90 mph in the 65 mph zone.